-- B. Highest priority should be given to water-dependent and water-related industrial uses. - C. The preferred location for non-water-dependent industrial uses is in industrial areas as far from the shoreline as feasible. - D. Coordinate planning efforts to ensure that there is adequate land reserved for water-dependent industrial uses to promote economic development, and to minimize impacts upon adjacent land uses. - E. Encourage growth and re-development in areas that are already developed. - F. Industrial use and development should be located, designed, and operated to avoid or minimize adverse impacts upon the shoreline and achieve no net loss of shoreline ecological functions and processes. - G. Industrial uses and related development projects are encouraged to locate where environmental cleanup can be accomplished. - H. Encourage the cooperative use of docking, parking, cargo handling and storage facilities on industrial properties. - I. Innovative approaches to restoration and mitigation should be encouraged, including incentive and alternative mitigation programs such as Advance Mitigation and Fee In-lieu.
+- supports uses related to water-oriented commerce, transportation, or navigation, or are planned for such uses. - B. Highest priority should be given to water-dependent and water-related industrial uses. - C. The preferred location for non-water-dependent industrial uses is in industrial areas as far from the shoreline as feasible. - D. Coordinate planning efforts to ensure that there is adequate land reserved for water-dependent industrial uses to promote economic development, and to minimize impacts upon adjacent land uses. - E. Encourage growth and redevelopment in areas that are already developed. - F. Industrial use and development should be located, designed, and operated to avoid or minimize adverse impacts upon the shoreline and achieve no net loss of shoreline ecological functions and processes. - G. Industrial uses and related development projects are encouraged to take place where environmental cleanup can be accomplished. - H. Encourage the cooperative use of docking, parking, cargo handling, and storage facilities on industrial properties. - I. Innovative approaches to restoration and mitigation should be encouraged, including incentive and alternative mitigation programs such as advance mitigation and fee-in-lieu.